odoo/documentation/accounting/overview/main_concepts/terminologies.rst

      Journal items reconciliation is the process of linking several journal items together like an invoice and a payment.
 This allows you to mark invoices as paid.
-It is also useful when comparing values of 'goods received not invoiced' and 'goods shipped not billed' accounts.
+It is also useful when comparing values of 'goods received not invoiced' and 'goods shipped not invoiceed' accounts.

    Deposit Ticket